AndLSC/Software_QA_Portfolio/README.md

 Code and Documentation:

-You can find the complete code and detailed documentation, including test cases, report, videos, and screenshots for this project, in the following GitHub repository: https://github.com/AndLSC/Automated_Shopping_Cart.git
+You can find the complete code and detailed documentation, including some test cases, report, video, and screenshots for this project, in the following GitHub repository: https://github.com/AndLSC/Automated_Shopping_Cart.git